 Inferior Turbinate surgery is typically performed to improve nasal airflow and reduce blockage and congestion.
 Sometimes, other components may contribute to these symptoms, and these components may be addressed at the same time as turbinate surgery.
 Deviated septum, sinus blockage, nasal and sinus polyps, enlarged adenoids, and nasal valve collapse are just some of the anatomical abnormalities that may also contribute to a patient’s nose and sinus symptoms.
-If these factors are part of a patient’s symptom profile, discussion with the surgeon performing the turbinate procedure will focus on whether additional procedures are indicated and, if so, whether to perform them at the same time or at a later date.
+If these factors are part of a patient’s symptom profile, patients should discuss all concerns about turbinate reduction before and after surgery with the surgeon, and decide whether additional procedures are indicated and, if so, whether to perform them at the same time or at a later date.

 Why Choose Our Specialists?